Quickstart

 So far we have covered the basic functionality, it is you’re probably wondering what the point of an ORM is.

 That’s where the database is going to be our best ally.
-Rather than to get our base entities back and then operate on them in order to extend them to finally display them, we will directly ask to PostgreSQL to enrich our entities and retrieve them with these additional fields (where, why not, don’t get all fields4).
+Rather than to get our base entities back and then operate on them in order to extend them to finally display them, we will directly ask to PostgreSQL to enrich our entities and retrieve them with these additional fields (or, why not, don’t get all fields5).

 This will be possible with the model.
-The default projection5 contains all the fields of our table, but it is possible to define another one via the elephantry::Model::create_projection function:
+The default projection6 contains all the fields of our table, but it is possible to define another one via the elephantry::Model::create_projection function:

 impl elephantry::Model for Model {